 Peer Observation and Self-Reflection, Not Evaluation

-Teaching Squares are used at many US institutions of higher ed, and the CTL is excited to pilot this exciting opportunity at Utah Tech.
+Teaching Squares are used at many US institutions of higher ed, and the CTL is excited to facilitate this opportunity at Utah Tech for the second year.
 This is a peer observation program that is fundamentally about reflecting on what can be learned about one’s own teaching by observing colleagues.

 Benefits for Individual Faculty